-If you work in the construction industry – particularly, metal and steel building sales – what you might not know is that online purchasing of metal buildings is trending upwards.
-While in the past, many buyers looking to start a construction project may have reached out to suppliers through more traditional methods, like phone calls.
+If you work in the construction industry (particularly, metal and steel building sales) what you might not know is that online purchasing of metal buildings is trending upwards.
+In the past, buyers who were looking to build typically reached out to suppliers through more traditional methods, like phone calls.
 But research is now showing that the people making up the prospective market are browsers before buyers.
 What does this mean?
-The way people are preferring to buy products and services is changing, and they want to “shop around” online and compare several options before making a final decision.
+The way people are preferring to buy products and services is changing.
+They want to “shop around” online and compare several options before making a final decision.

 How are metal building companies affected by this change?
 Well, they’re directly affected.
-E-commerce is now a top buying trend for both B2B and B2C markets is going more and more digital, year over year, and metal building sales are implicated in both of these categories.
+E-commerce is now a top buying trend for both B2B and B2C markets is going more and more digital, year over year.
+Metal building sales are implicated in both of these categories.
 So, we now know that the target market for steel and metal buildings is starting their search online.

 How do you leverage this change as a supplier?
 Let’s first take a look at the current metal building market, which is growing at an annualized rate of 1.5%:

 The good news is that the industry is thriving, and the numbers show there is going to be continued profitability.
 From 2019-2024, the industry is expected to grow at an annualized rate of 1.7% and reach $14.4 billion by 2024.
-There has been a consistent growth in demand for metal buildings every year – consider that 60% of all non-residential, low rise commercial buildings are now metal buildings – and that demand is expected to keep rising.
+There has been consistent growth in the demand for metal buildings every year.
+Consider that 60% of all non-residential, low rise commercial buildings are now metal buildings – and that demand is expected to keep rising.

 Now let’s connect this growth with current trending in B2B and B2C sales.
 While B2C sales have traditionally had a stronger digital presence, compared to B2B, B2B is slowly but surely catching up.
 While approximately 71% of B2B sales are happening online, 80% of B2C sales are online.